Drew Storen: 2012

 Before the 2012 season, Storen had surgery to remove a bone chip from his elbow, and missed the first 89 games of the season.
 He made his season debut on July 19, 2012.
 Tyler Clippard remained the Nationals' closer after Storen's return, though they shared the role later in the season.
-In the 2012 regular season, Storen posted a 3–1 win–loss with a 2.37 ERA, 4 saves, and 24 strikeouts over innings.
+In the regular season, Storen posted a 3–1 win–loss with a 2.37 ERA, 4 saves, and 24 strikeouts over innings.

-Storen took on the closer role for the 2012 National League Division Series against the St. Louis Cardinals, in the Nationals' first playoff appearance since the team moved to Washington.
+Storen took on the closer role for the National League Division Series (NLDS) against the St. Louis Cardinals, in the Nationals' first playoff appearance since the team moved to Washington.
 He got the save in Game 1 and the win in Game 4.
 In Game 5, Storen took the mound with a 7–5 lead, needing three outs to send the Nationals to the National League Championship Series.
 After giving up a leadoff double, he retired the next two batters.
 He was one strike away from the third out against both Yadier Molina and David Freese, but walked both to load the bases.
 Storen then gave up a two-run single to Daniel Descalso to tie the game.
 Manager Davey Johnson elected to have Storen pitch to Pete Kozma with the pitcher on deck; Storen allowed a two-run single to Kozma to give the Cardinals a 9–7 lead.
 The Nationals lost the game 9–7 and were eliminated.
 Storen's blown save, in which he had the Cardinals down to their final strike on five occasions, was described by teammates as "devastating" and he was said to be in "excruciating" mental pain after the loss; several teammates voiced support for him.